 If you press OK, you will lose the two right-most columns of data that you copied from Excel.
 If you expected the cell range in Excel to fit nicely into the input fields of the Wrap, you may have selected the wrong input field to start the paste operation from.

 Once you’ve pasted a cell range into the Wrap, you cannot paste it again.
 This is to protect you from accidentally pasting the same data twice, which is likely to make the contents of the Wrap invalid.
 You must always fetch new data from Excel before you attempt the next paste operation.

 ExcelWraps provides version handling for wraps so that all previous versions of a wrap can be restored.
 If you don’t want this, you can now disable wrap history on the Wrap tab.

-You should consider disabling Wrap History for static wraps that never will be restored to a previous version.
+Being able to restore previous versions of a wrap is a very powerful function that costs very little in terms of resources.
+There is no obvious advantage of not enabling the Wrap History.
+You should consider disabling Wrap History mainly for static wraps that will never be restored to a previous version.
 These are often used for lookup, e.g. a list of article numbers, postal area codes, or account numbers.